luisimagiire/youtube_summarizer/README.md

   whisper model in `config.yaml`.
 - The summarization is not perfect either.
 If things are not good enough, try picking a different temperature - or tweak the prompt at `yt_summarizer/base.py`.
+- This is just a demo made in 2 hours, fork it and make it better! :)

 -----------------
 Feel free to reach out [on Twitter](https://twitter.com/mewtzu) if you have any questions or feedback!